v4iv/theleakycauldronblog/src/pages/blog/formik-and-yup-with-netlify-forms-for-react-apps.md

 yarn add formik
 ```

-Then we create a Function Component called `ContactForm.js`, in it we'll begin by setting up [Formik](https://jaredpalmer.com/formik/) and it's required props - initialValues, onSubmit & render).
+Then we create a Function Component called `ContactForm.js`, in it, we'll begin by setting up [Formik](https://jaredpalmer.com/formik/) and it's required props - initialValues, onSubmit & render).

 **ContactForm.js:**